 Example: A situation where legal responsibility lay with the welfare authority, and actual care was provided partly by the parent and partly by the foster carer.

 The provision at section 5(2)(b) requires that the person claiming to be principal carer have 'whole or substantial care'.
 By definition, it is not possible for 2 separate carers to simultaneously have 'substantial' care.
-At the very least, 'substantial' care in section 5(2)(b) has to be more than 50% care, because of the context in which the term is used (i.e. it is used in contrast to 'whole' care).
+At the very least, 'substantial' care in section 5(2)(b) has to be more than 50% care, because of the context in which the term is used (that is, it is used in contrast to 'whole' care).
 In this scenario, neither person would be considered to have a dependent/PP child, and therefore neither would qualify for payment as a principal carer.

-Act reference: SSAct section 5(2) to section 5(8A) Dependent child …, section 5(18) Principal carer-a child can only have one principal carer, section 500D PP child, section 542FA Exemptions from the activity test - Disabled children or other family circumstances exemption (YA student), section 1067G-B3 Maximum basic rate - Person who is independent (YA), section 1067G-C1 Qualification for PhA (YA), section 1068-B5 Maximum basic rate for certain JSP recipients, section 1068-D2B JSP recipients who have a partial capacity to work or are principal carers (PhA), section 1061ZA(2A) General qualification rules-PCC (YA single principal carer), section 1061ZA(2B) General qualification rules-PCC (JSP single principal carer), section 1061ZM(1BA) Qualification for HCC: employment‑affected person (JSP/YA single principal carer)
+Act reference: SSAct section 5(2) to (8A) Dependent child—under 16, section 5(18) Principal carer—a child can only have one principal carer, section 500D PP child, section 542FA Disabled children or other family circumstances exemption (YA student), section 1067G-B3 Person who is independent (YA), section 1067G-C1 Qualification for PhA (YA), section 1068-B5 Maximum basic rate for certain JSP recipients, section 1068-D2B JSP recipients who have a partial capacity to work or are principal carers (PhA), section 1061ZA(2A) General qualification rules (PCC, YA single principal carer), section 1061ZA(2B) General qualification rules (PCC, JSP single principal carer), section 1061ZM(1BA) Qualification for HCC: employment‑affected person (JSP/YA single principal carer)

 SS(Admin)Act section 40P Caring responsibilities (JSP/YA job seeker/SpB)

-Policy reference: SS Guide 1.1.P.340 PP child (PP), 1.1.D.70 Dependent child, 3.5.1.50 Child-related qualification for PP - shared care, 3.2.1.05 Qualification for JSP, 3.2.3.10 Qualification for YA, 3.7.1.10 Qualification for SpB, 3.11.3 Suitable activities, 3.7 Special payments - qualification & payability, 3.8 Supplementary benefits - qualification & payability, 3.9 Concession Cards - Qualification Provisions
+Policy reference: SS Guide 1.1.P.340 PP child (PP), 1.1.D.70 Dependent child, 3.5.1.50 Child-related qualification for PP - shared care, 3.2.1.05 Qualification for JSP, 3.2.3.10 Qualification for YA, 3.7.1.10 Qualification for SpB, 3.11.3 Suitable activities, 3.7 Special payments - qualification & payability, 3.8 Supplementary benefits - qualification & payability, 3.9 Concession cards - qualification provisions

 Risks of incorrect payment & fraud